-Applying a Tier 1 approach, constant carbon contents in deadwood and litter are used.

-Due to following reasons, it is assumed that in the years 1990 to 2018 litter and deadwood in Liechtenstein were no carbon source: Figure 6-6 shows the results of the model Yasso07 applied in Switzerland (FOEN 2019) in NFI-region 3 for productive forests.
+Applying a Tier 2 approach, changes in carbon contents in deadwood and litter were derived from results of the model Yasso07 applied in Switzerland.
+Figure 6-6 shows the results of the model Yasso07 applied in Switzerland (FOEN 2019) in NFI-region 3 for productive forests.

-- A clear carbon increase is visible in deadwood (except in elevation zone Z3 after 2005); this is also confirmed Liechtenstein's NFI where the average stock of deadwood increased from 20 to 30 m3/ha between 1998 and 2010. - Carbon stock changes in litter have a higher inter-annual variability than changes in deadwood.
+- A clear carbon increase is visible in deadwood (1990-2019); this is also confirmed Liechtenstein's NFI where the average stock of deadwood increased from 20 to 30 m3/ha between 1998 and 2010. - Carbon stock changes in litter have a higher inter-annual variability than changes in deadwood.
 Until 2011, there was a carbon gain in litter in most years.
 After 2011, litter has become a net source on the average.